godeploy/AZ104/README.md

 # go deploy AZ104

-This repository is a collection of setup scripts for GoDeploy AZ104 labs.
-They compliment the lab exercises for the GoDeploy platform and are not designed to be used in a stand alone environment.
+This repository is a collection of setup scripts for go deploy AZ-104 labs.
+They compliment the lab exercises for the go deploy platform and are not designed to be used in a stand alone environment.

 ### Log into the go deploy LMS to access your lab environment